mcdemarco/cardpen/doc/index.md

 Next, open the Advanced view and enter your own username in the **BGG username** field.
 Click the **Get Games** button; this will replace the sample card list with one based on your own game collection.

-### Output
+### Output Format

-You have three card generation options under Output:
+You have three card generation options under Format:

 * The **HTML** button generates an HTML preview.
 * The **Print** button prints the HTML page (for DIY cards).